 Marine collagen is a collagen supplement derived from the skin of fish.
 Vida Glow’s Natural Marine Collagen is made from sustainably sourced fish skin.
-More specifically, our collagen is made using the discarded skin of both wild and responsibly farmed fish.
+More specifically, our collagen is made using the discarded skin of responsibly farmed fish.
 This avoids placing too much demand on one species.

 What are the benefits of marine collagen?